|

 artistic and creative in compiling their portfolio.
 No two portfolios should

 be the same; each should show the individual compiler’s input.
-Some assessors (like me, I hope)
+Some assessors (like me, I hope) have

-to explain why she felt certain work was not up to the required standard.
+explain why she felt certain work was not up to the required standard.
 Her

-answer was “I don’t like it!”, snarled in a
+answer was “I don’t like it!”, snarled in a rather arrogant fashion.

-Another assessor once criticised one of my student’s work for having both too
+criticised one of my student’s work for having both too much and too little

-see any contradiction.
+health and safety input.
+And then went on to refuse to see any contradiction.
 As part of the assessment process the

 assessor interviewed me, and asked if I had any difficulties in mentoring.
 I